arthyn/kartchners/site/daily-plate-lunches.md

       casserole and a dinner roll
   - day: Thurdsay
     price: 1199
-    description: chicken stew with macaroni & cheese, corn, and a dinner roll
+    description: smothered beef with macaroni & cheese, corn, and a dinner roll
   - day: Friday
     price: 1299
     description: >-